nanoframework/nanoFramework.IoT.Device/devices/Bh1745/README.md

 using System.Threading;
 using Iot.Device.Bh1745;

-// bus id on the raspberry pi 3 const int busId = 1;
+// bus id on the MCU
+const int busId = 1;

 // create device